MadeleineBousfield/MadeleineBousfield/README.md

 ## About Me
 I am a highly motivated HND Computing graduate with a proven ability to work in an organised and independent manner while communicating effectively within a team.
 I am capable of learning new skills quickly, understanding how to apply skills to new problems, and thrive in approaching challenges in a proactive and methodical way.
 <br><br>After transitioning to study computing, I have been exploring my interest in QA/QC and building my knowledge, skills, and experience of testing techniques.
-I am familiar with developing test cases using tools such as Jira and Trello, agile testing methods, and writing bug reports.
+I am familiar with manual testing techniques, agile testing methods, and test design and bug reporting software including Jira, Trello and Xray.

 ## Education
 ### HND Computing